 For most Chinese developers, payment is where the conversation starts and often ends.

-Router One supports WeChat Pay, Alipay, Stripe, and cryptocurrency.
-You can top up your account in CNY using the payment method you already use daily.
-No currency conversion, no international card requirements, no friction.
+Router One supports WeChat Pay, Alipay, Stripe, and USDT/USDC stablecoins.
+You can top up your account in CNY using the payment method you already use daily, while teams outside China can still use card and stablecoin flows from the same wallet.

 This is not a minor convenience feature.
 For independent developers, small teams, and startups in China, the ability to pay with Alipay or WeChat Pay is often the deciding factor between using a service and not using it at all.